Waiting Room by Terike Haapoja and Laura Gustafsson

-Waiting Room, Terike Haapoja & Laura Gustaffson
+By Terike Haapoja & Laura Gustafsson

 het Glazen Huis, September 8 – November 10, 2019

-about the artists
+About the artists

-Waiting Room is supported by Mondriaan Fonds, Amsterdam Fonds voor de Kunst, Gemeente Amsterdam
+Waiting Room is supported by Mondriaan Fonds, Amsterdam Fonds voor de Kunst, Gemeente Amsterdam.

 Waiting Room is also supported by FRAME Contemporary Art Finland & Finnish Insitute Benelux.